oracle-livelabs/sprints/oci/sprint-start-with-qs/sprint-start-with-qs.md

 * Create a Query Service project.
 * Query data using standard Oracle SQL in the Query Editor.
 * Explore the project Detail page.
-* Create Oracle Object Storage tables using different data sources.
+* Create Oracle Object Storage external tables using different data sources.
 * Connect to Query Service from Oracle SQL Developer and optionally install SQL Developer.
 * Connect to Query Service from Oracle Analytics Cloud.